• Skip to content

 Most young children squish food in their hands, throw food and bowls onto the floor, deliberately dribble with their mouths full, or refuse to eat.

-• Cut food into strips or fingers, and let your child use his hands rather than a spoon or fork.
+• Cut food into strips or fingers, and let your child use their hands rather than a spoon or fork.
 In the early days of learning to eat, your child will find this way of eating easier to manage.

 • Sit together and share mealtimes as a family.
 This lets you lead by example and show your child how to eat and behave at the table.
 But remember that it can take time for your child to learn these skills.